 The Sukhothai and the Eastin Grand sit in Sathorn.
 It’s Bangkok’s business corridor, quieter than Sukhumvit at night, better for early risers.
 The Sukhothai has the best garden pool in the city at this price point.

 The BTS Skytrain covers Sukhumvit, Silom, and the airport link.
 The MRT covers the old town and Chatuchak.
 For Riverside hotels, the hotel boat service runs to Sathorn pier (BTS Taksin).
-Budget 250-$13 for Grab to Suvarnabhumi airport from Sukhumvit; 500-$22 from Riverside (verified by SHA Thailand editorial, April 2026).
-Book transfers through 12go if you need a fixed price in advance.
+Budget $7-11 for Grab to Suvarnabhumi airport from Sukhumvit, $14-20 from Riverside (verified by SHA Thailand editorial, April 2026).
+Compare fixed-price transfer options if you want a price set before the trip.

 Frequently asked questions